NapthaAI/docs/docs/Tutorials/module-guide.md

 :::note

-If you would like to use `Github` instead, replace the `url` value in the *register agent* command with your repository url.
+If you would like to use `Github` instead, replace the `module_url` value in the *register agent* command with your repository url.
 Remember to:
 - git add and commit your files
 - create a new repository on Github and push your code.